-(i) Insulin.
-In Figure 6a we show the predicted motions of insulin.
+In Figure 6A we show the predicted motions of insulin.
 The first and foremost conclusion of structural studies of insulin is that the protein is extremely flexible and adaptable.
-Numerous crystal forms depending on their specific T and R conformations are known (Chothia et al. 1983; Hua et al. 1991; Hawkins et al. 1994; Hawkins et al. 1995; Ye et al. 1996; Bao et al. 1997; Whittingham et al. 1997; Schlein et al. 2000; Ye et al. 2001; Dupradeau et al. 2002).
-The flexibility is especially marked in the B chain: the conformation of the N-terminus gives rise to the T and R naming system, and the flexibility of the C-terminus is thought to be very important in a conformational change necessary for receptor binding.
-In Figure 6a, the vectors representing our predicted motion of insulin suggest that chain B is indeed quite mobile: all significant motion vectors are located in chain B. Furthermore, the vector of motion at residue PHE 1B pointing along the helix axes suggests that this whole helix participates in a concerted motion.
-The other three vectors in the hinge region (PRO 28B, LYS 29B, and ALA 30B) pointing in almost perpendicular direction to the first vector, suggest the motion of chain B is a small fragment shear motion.
-This result relates to the experimental evidence that the beta-turn motion in chain B (residues B24-B30) is essential for the enzymatic activity of insulin (Bao et al. 1997).
+Numerous crystal forms depending on their specific T and R conformations are known (Chothia et al. 1983; Hua et al. 1991; Hawkins et al. 1994, 1995; Ye et al. 1996, 2001; Bao et al. 1997; Whittingham et al. 1997; Schlein et al. 2000; Dupradeau et al. 2002).
+The flexibility is especially marked in the B chain: The conformation of the N terminus gives rise to the T and R naming system, and the flexibility of the C terminus is thought to be very important in a conformational change necessary for receptor binding.
+In Figure 6A, the vectors representing our predicted motion of insulin suggest that chain B is indeed quite mobile: All significant motion vectors are located in chain B. Furthermore, the vector of motion at residue PHE 1B pointing along the helix axes suggests that this whole helix participates in a concerted motion.
+The other three vectors in the hinge region (PRO 28B, LYS 29B, and ALA 30B) pointing in almost perpendicular direction to the first vector, suggest that the motion of chain B is a small fragment shear motion.